jtmb/qbit-monitor/README.md

 ### <h1>About ( What problem does this solve? )</h1>

+Monitors your qBittorrent for new / completed torrents and notifies on discord, also handles qbittorrent meta data stuck torrents.

 The GluetenVPN container allows for port forwarding with PROTONVPN with the unfortunate downside that PROTON assigns a random port everytime you restart your container.
-This application will check the PROTON vpn forewarded port and update your qbittorrent application automatically.
+This application will check the vpn forewarded port and update your qbittorrent application automatically.

 ## Prerequisites